xiaotianliusky/Interactive-Lab-Hub/Lab 1/README.md

 ## Prep (to be done before Lab on Wednesday)

-You will be assigned three partners from another group.
+/*You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
-Ask them about anything that wasn’t clear.
+Ask them about anything that wasn’t clear. */

-\*\***Summarize feedback from your partners here.**\*\*
+Jenny Li (jl2852):
+「I think that Skye did a really good job on designing the product.
+To start with, it is a common problem that many people face but neglect and it is connected to public health.
+Besides. the design of the product is interesting.
+The solution is succinct and graceful.
+I can imagine that most of the user should be able to understand the meaning of the design by their first glance.
+Finally, one thing that the designer may need to consider is that the user may face the situation to wash for more than one time.
+In this case, the direction may not be as clear.
+However it is a function hard to realize as well.
+Overall, really great job.」

+Tianyun Zou (tz392):
+「It's really an interesting idea!
+I think it can help people keep washing hands for a longer time.
+Also, it seems that the light can be used to indicate when and how long to use hand sanitizer during hand washing.」

+Great thanks to Jenny Li (jl2852) and Tianyun Zou (tz392) for the feedback:)

 ## Make it your own

 Do last week’s assignment again, but this time:
 1) It doesn’t have to (just) use light,